Have you received a notice from your hosting provider about upgrading to a new version of PHP and are wondering what it means for your website?

 Things You Need to Do When Your Host Updates PHP

 Your web host is probably already hosting thousands of WordPress sites.
-They will take every precaution they can to make sure that everything goes smoothly and customers don’t feel any glitches in the service.
+They will take every precaution to ensure that everything goes smoothly and customers don’t experience glitches in the service.

 The notice you have received allows you to be informed about the update and keep a lookout to see if anything goes wrong.

-Although it is unlikely that this update will break things, it is always good to be prepared and ready.
+Although it is unlikely that this update will break things, it is always good to be prepared.

 1. Make a Complete WordPress Backup

-First of all, we always recommend our users regularly back up WordPress sites.
-If you do not have an automatic backup solution already, then see our list of the best WordPress backup plugins to choose one.
+First, we always recommend our users regularly back up WordPress sites.
+If you do not have an automatic backup solution already, see our list of the best WordPress backup plugins to choose one.

 We recommend Duplicator.
 It allows you to easily create scheduled backups and safely store them on popular cloud services like Dropbox, Google Drive, and more.

-You can also manually back up the WordPress database and download all your website files using FTP.
+Alternatively, You can manually back up the WordPress database and download all your website files using FTP.

 2. Install WordPress Updates

-After backups, the next thing you need to do is to make sure that you are running the latest version of WordPress.
-Also, make sure to update your plugins and themes.
+After backups, you need to ensure that you are running the latest version of WordPress and updating your plugins and themes.

-To do so, simply go to the Updates screen and install any updates available.
+To do so, simply go to the Updates screen and install any available updates.

-WordPress itself and most popular WordPress plugins will not be affected by PHP updates.
+PHP updates will not affect WordPress core software and the most popular WordPress plugins.
 However, some plugins may stop working.

 What to Do if a PHP Update Breaks Your WordPress Site